 Think of your website as a coffee shop.
 Page views are like people walking past your window — they look impressive, but they don’t pay the rent.
 What matters are the people who come inside, buy a coffee, and stay a while.
 Those are your engaged users.

 A visitor who lands and leaves immediately is like someone who peeks in the window and keeps walking.
 That behavior used to be measured by bounce rate, which can be misleading on its own.
-It’s more useful to focus on how to reduce unwanted exits and invite visitors to engage.
+It’s more useful to focus on reducing unwanted exits and inviting visitors to engage.

-An engaged user stays, reads a few posts, subscribes to a newsletter, or uses an interactive tool.
+An engaged user stays, reads multiple pages, subscribes, or uses an interactive tool.
 That’s where real value is created.

 “True website engagement isn’t about attracting the most eyeballs; it’s about connecting with the right eyeballs and guiding them on a meaningful journey.”

-Making the shift from vanity to value means focusing on actions that lead to conversions and revenue.
-Before investing heavily in a redesign, validate a change with testing and tie improvements back to monetary impact with valuation tools like the Business Valuation Estimator.
+Before investing in major design changes, validate ideas with tests and tie improvements back to monetary impact using valuation tools like the Business Valuation Estimator.

 The Four Core Website Engagement Metrics